chilldev-build/GIT/README.md

 git remote add origin "Paste in the clone/download address here"<br>
 Then run the command to pull the master branch or whatever branch you need:<br>
 git pull origin master<br>

+Or

+git clone "Paste in address from github"

+# Add branch and set origin

+git checkout -b "name_of_branch" git push -u origin "name_of_branch"